 Readers are reminded that few gang-related programs have been rigorously evaluated; hence, many of the programs described here are rated as “promising.”

-Programs are cross-referenced for specific age groups and defined by the following ratings:
+Programs are cross-referenced for specific age groups and defined by the following classifications:

 Each of the programs listed contains specific contact information for readers seeking more detailed information regarding program methodology, cost, and replication.

 In 2005, systematic reviews of gang programs were made a U.S. government priority.
 Nine federal agencies, including the U.S. Department of Justice, were directed by the White House to establish criteria for these reviews.
-Thus, gang programs are scored on the following agreed-upon and widely accepted scientific standards for judging program effectiveness.
+Thus, gang programs selected for inclusion in the SPT are scored on the following agreed-upon and widely accepted scientific criteria for judging program effectiveness.